-If you’re thinking of selling your current property, there are steps you can take to make it more attractive to buyers and trade it at a good value.
+If you’re thinking of selling your home, there are steps you can take to make it more attractive to buyers and trade it at a good value.

 Use low-maintenance materials

 Last minute upgrades, such as changing the flooring or countertops, should be done with materials that won’t cost so much to maintain or repair if damaged.
 A potential buyer could be put off if they think cleaning or maintaining the home would be too time and money-consuming for them.

 Also make sure to apply this principle to your front yard, as it is the first thing an intending buyer sees and you don’t want them to get intimidated before stepping into the home.

 Declutter – but make sure the home has a personality

 Buyers are not just looking for a property to own, they also want a home that suits their lifestyle.
 So while clearing the place of the excess stuff accumulated in every nook and cranny, don’t turn the property into a generic hotel without a personality.

 Let the potential buyer be able to imagine what it would look like living there; and let them see you’ve got a nice taste.
 If you have any bulky furniture that takes up too much space, consider moving them out and replacing with a smaller one.
 You’ll boost the looks of the property and sell the house like any other home on the market.

 Changing any outdated lamps and other lights fixtures with modern ones will enliven the space in a unique way and make it more attractive.
 What’s more?
 It’s a relatively quick and cheap upgrade with an instant impact.

 A fresh lick of paint, especially if it’s the right shade or combination, will make your home feel and smell nicer and more welcoming; and certainly more attractive to buyers.
 It’s the perfect way to make a good first impression.